How To Make Stronger Moka Pot Coffee: Tips And Techniques

 So play around with different settings until you find a balance between heat level and brewing duration for that perfect cup of stovetop espresso all caffeine lovers dream about!

-1. Use a Fine Grind Size
+1. Optimize Grind Size

 The finer the grind, the more surface area of the coffee is exposed to the water, resulting in a more intense and flavorful brew.